jchips/surveys/README.md

 ## Changelog

+- 0.1.1 (10-12-2024, 2:40am) - Creators can now delete surveys that they created.
+This will delete the survey for everyone.
 - 0.1.0 (10-11-2024, 8:31pm) - Users can view the results of the multi-choice questions as a pie graph.
 - 0.0.7 (10-10-2024, 6:58pm) - Users can permanently remove surveys from their feed.
 - 0.0.6 (09-08-2024, 2:03pm) - Users can view responses to their created surveys.